real-world-drl/pendulum_r_sim/README.md

     # or
     env = gym.make('PendulumRSimPostDelaysInObs-v0')

+### Discrete Action Space
+In the discrete action space there are 5 actions - move left fast, move left slow, stop, move right slow and move right fast.
+The environment is easily solvable by DQN.

+### Continuous Action Space
+In the continuous action space the action in the range [-1, 1] determines the arm's position (i.e servo rotation).
+Without delays, this is easily solvable by TD3, DDPG, etc.

 ### Delayed Environments
+The delays make the environment more realistic, although, the real-world implementation with limited sensor precision, much more variable delays and overall non-stationarity of the system is even more complex.

 The post-delays are implemented by running the action for 6 frameskips, collecting the observations and then running the action for another 0 - 2 frameskips.
 This way the observations are delayed by that random number of frameskips.
 Each frameskip is 5ms.